Gillian Adler

 on leave for Fall 24

 BA, Barnard College.
 MA, University of York, UK.
 PhD, University of California, Los Angeles.
 Special interest in Chaucer, Dante, Old English and Middle English literature; the history of the book; romance, epic, hagiography, and mystical and contemplative writings.
-Author of two books, as well as essays published in the Journal of Medieval Religious Culture, Arthuriana, Medieval Feminist Forum, Carte Italiane, and Comitatus: A Journal of Medieval and Renaissance Studies.
-Her recent co-authored book, ‘Alle Thyng Hath Tyme’: Time and Medieval Life (Reaktion Books, 2023), recreates medieval people’s experience of time: as continuous and discontinuous, linear and cyclical, embracing Creation and Judgment, shrinking to “atoms” or “droplets,” and extending to the silent spaces of eternity.
-Her first book, Chaucer and the Ethics of Time (Cardiff: University of Wales Press, 2022), examines Chaucer's philosophical ideas of time and strategies of narrative time.
+Author of two books, as well as essays published in the Routledge Companion to Global Chaucer (London, 2024), Journal of Medieval Religious Culture, Arthuriana, Medieval Feminist Forum, Carte Italiane, and Comitatus: A Journal of Medieval and Renaissance Studies.
+Her co-authored book, ‘Alle Thyng Hath Tyme’: Time and Medieval Life (Reaktion Books, 2023), examines the experiences, technologies, and perceptions of time in the Middle Ages.
+Her first book, Chaucer and the Ethics of Time (Cardiff: University of Wales Press, 2022), examines the relationship between Chaucer's philosophical ideas of time and his strategies of narrative time in his major poems.
+Adler is the editor of the forthcoming Bloomsbury Cultural History of Time in the Middle Ages and president of New York Medieval Society.
 SLC, 2018–

 Undergraduate Courses 2024-2025